Get Freight Broker Training in Alaska

 On this page you can search and find first-class freight broker training courses delivered at community colleges near you.
 These courses are primarily delivered online, allowing you to study at home at your own pace.
 These programs typically take six months and are instructor-led.

 Brooke Training Solutions offers training nationwide and has a long-established reputation.
 There is 100% financial aid for qualifying veterans.
 Unfortunately, none of their training centers are in the state of Alaska.
+However, in partnership with ed2go they offer a comprehensive online program through local community colleges.

 Another online option is Freight Movers School, which has over 40 years of experience providing training.
 For this interested in becoming a freight agent, the school offers guaranteed placemen at an established freight brokerage.